-It is important to point out that this conclusion cannot be reached unless this new hypothesys is assumed, since the starting set of assumptions allows us to prove only that $\varphi_*$ maps locally Hamiltonian vector fields into locally Hamiltonian vector fields; but this result cannot be extended to Hamiltonian $m$-multivector fields, with $m>1$.
+Finally we show that, with the additional hypothesis stated in Theorem \ref{main}, then $\varphi^* \Omega_2 = c \Omega_1$.
+In fact, if in addition we assume that the tangent map $\varphi_*$ maps all infinitesimal automorphisms of $(M_1, \Omega_1)$ into infinitesimal automorphisms of $(M_2, \Omega_2)$, then as a consequence of Theorem \ref{cgm}, we have that $\varphi^*\Omega_2 = c\, \Omega_1$.
+(It is important to point out that this conclusion cannot be reached unless this new hypothesis is assumed, since the starting set of assumptions allows us to prove only that $\varphi_*$ maps locally Hamiltonian vector fields into locally Hamiltonian vector fields.
+However, this result cannot be extended to Hamiltonian $m$-multivector fields, with $m>1$.) \eit